linroger/Wealth-of-Nations/Financial Markets and Institutions/III. Liquidity of Assets/Class 6- Bank Runs/Investor Size, Liquidity And Prime Money Market Fund Stress.md

 ## Assessing The Response Of Liquidity Measures To Redemptions

-In this box,  we conduct panel regressions to assess MMFs' liquidity management in response to the run,  differentiating pre-stress behaviour from behaviour during the initial stress phase,  before the MMLF and post-MMLF.
+In this box,  we conduct panel regressions to assess MMFs' [[Class Note 10 Liquidity and Class Note 10 Liquidity and Liquidity Managementliquidity management|liquidity management]] in response to the run,  differentiating pre-stress behaviour from behaviour during the initial stress phase,  before the MMLF and post-MMLF.

 Specifically,  for each of the three periods,  we assess the impact of outflows on various liquidity gauges:
 Δ,  ௧ = ଵ,  ௧ + ଶ,  ௧ିଵ + ଷை௨௧௪ೕ + ସ,  ௧ିଵ +,  ௧ିଵ +,  ௧,  where Δ,  ௧ denotes the daily change in a liquidity measure (WLA or WAM) for portfolio j at time t;,  ௧ represents daily outflows from portfolio j at time t; and ை௨௧௪ೕ reports the cumulative outflow experienced by fund j during the run period and before the announcement of the MMLF.
-The latter variable is only included in the post-MMLF period to capture the effect of portfolio-level run stress on liquidity management.
+The latter variable is only included in the post-MMLF period to capture the effect of portfolio-level run stress on [[Class Note 10 Liquidity and Class Note 10 Liquidity and Liquidity Managementliquidity management|liquidity management]].
 Finally,  we include the same set of control variables,  ௧ିଵ as in the previous section but recalculated at the portfolio level.

 Panel A of Table B presents the results for the pre-run period (17–28 February).
 On normal days,  investors' outflows are met with liquid asset sales,  which typically cause a drop in liquidity as measured by both WLA and WAM.
 This is revealed by a positive and statistically significant coefficient of outflows for WAM and a negative,  albeit non-significant coefficient for WLA (line (1)).
 The impact of outflows is transient,  as previous outflows have no bearing on current liquidity measures (line 2)).